vgs-samples/android-sdk-demo/app/src/main/java/com/vgscollect/androiddemo/samples/ssn/README.md

 # SSN Field Sample

-This sample demonstrates how to use SSN field.
+This sample of Activity demonstrates how to use SSN field.

 ## Prerequisites

 - VGS Collect SDK v.1.2.5

-## Getting Started

-This sample uses the Gradle build system.
-To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.

 ## Support